 Fortunately, there are top handles on the sides to prevent slipping.
 To avoid chipping or scratching, make sure to use extra care and not stack it when storing.
 While this is dishwasher-safe, though Kelsey hand washed it.
 She noted that it was a bit more difficult to remove residue from this pan after baking than the others she tested.

 "This is a good bread pan loaf that is trustworthy and does what it’s supposed to.
 I like that it’s dishwasher safe and I don’t have to worry about it rusting." — Kelsey Graham, Product Tester

 Weight: 2.5 pounds | Dimensions (LxWxH): 11.5 x 6 x 3.25 inches | Material: Tempered glass | Dishwasher-Safe?
 Yes

 Related: The Best Oven Mitts

-What We Don't Love: Lighter weight, prone to corrosion and scratching
+What We Don't Love: Light weight and thin sides, prone to corrosion and scratching

-Best Budget: Simply Essential 9-Inch x 5-Inch Nonstick Loaf Pan
+Simply Essential 9-Inch by 5-Inch Nonstick Loaf Pan

 What We Love: Affordable, makes nicely shaped loaves, very easy to remove loaves from pan

 What We Don't Love: Lighter weight than others, prone to rust